-For at least a time, I am setting aside my doubts and cynicism in order to allow Donald Trump the chance to prove me wrong and operate to the best of his ability for all Americans.
-After listening to his acceptance speech, I believe this is possible.
-To the extent that the United States has succeeded as a nation, this success is due in large part to the acceptance of the concept of majority rule, and the peaceful transition of power.
+“For at least a time,” I wrote, “I am setting aside my doubts and cynicism in order to allow Donald Trump the chance to prove me wrong and operate to the best of his ability for all Americans.
+After listening to his acceptance speech, I believe this is possible.”

 Now, four months later, I am sad to say that my doubts and cynicism were right all along.
 Donald Trump has exceeded my worst fears and, I am pretty sure, your worst fears, too.

 There’s no sense in trying to enumerate all the horribly thought out actions he and his chief manipulator, Steve Bannon, have foisted on the American public.
 Nor Trump’s crazed rants and lies.